5000 Adult Protective Services (APS)

 See 5223.7 Alleged Perpetrator No Longer Has Access to the Client.

 APS does not investigate allegations of suicide threat.
-These allegations are referred to the appropriate first responders.
+The intake specialist refers a reporter with these concerns to the appropriate first responders and completes the most appropriate I&R type.

 The following definitions are used in abuse, neglect, and financial exploitation allegations.